kubernetes/community/wg-security-audit/RFP.md

 ## Methodology

-We are allowing 8 weeks for the audit.
-Artifacts must be supplied to the working group by January 21, 2019.
+We are allowing 8 weeks for the audit, start date can be negioated after vendor selection.
+We recognize that November and December can be very high utilization periods for security vendors.

 The audit should not be treated as a penetration test, or red team exercise.
-The should be comprehensive and not end with the first successful exploit or critical vulnerability.
+It should be comprehensive and not end with the first successful exploit or critical vulnerability.

-The vendor should preform both source code analysis as well as live evaluation of Kubernetes.
+The vendor should perform both source code analysis as well as live evaluation of Kubernetes.

-The vendor should document the Kubernetes configuration and architecture that the audit was preformed against for the creation of a "audited reference architecture" artifact.
+The vendor should document the Kubernetes configuration and architecture that the audit was performed against for the creation of a "audited reference architecture" artifact.
+The working group must approve this configuration before the audit continues.

-After vendor selection the working group will establish a 60 minute kick-off meeting to answer any initial questions and explain Kubernetes architecture.
+The working group will establish a 60 minute kick-off meeting to answer any initial questions and explain Kubernetes architecture.

-The working group will be available weekly to meet with the selected vendor.
-And provide subject matter experts on requested components.
+The working group will be available weekly to meet with the selected vendor, will and provide subject matter experts for requested components.

 The vendor must report urgent security issues immediately to both the working group and security@kubernetes.io.